Hydrocortisone and Acetic Acid

 For the treatment of superficial infections of the external auditory canal caused by organisms susceptible to the action of the antimicrobial, complicated by inflammation.

-Hypersensitivity to Hydrocortisone and Acetic Acid or any of the ingredients; herpes simplex, vaccinia and varicella.
+Hypersensitivity to any of the ingredients, herpes simplex, vaccinia and varicella.
 Perforated tympanic membrane is considered a contraindication to the use of any medication in the external ear canal.

 Transient stinging or burning may be noted occasionally when the solution is first instilled into the acutely inflamed ear.